Maikuolan/Common/_docs/YAML.md

  This is also false: -
  This is null: null
  This is also null: ~
-Anchored text push: &TestAnchor Some placeholder text.
+Anchored text push: &TestAnchor "Some placeholder text."
 Anchored text pull: *TestAnchor
 Inserts test: "Hello world; {{Deep outermost.Deep outer.Deep inner.Deep innermost}}; It should work, hopefully."
 Inline array example: [this, is, a, test., "Foo", "Bar", true, false, 123]